Philippine Airlines Flight 124

 Philippine Airlines Flight 124 was a domestic flight operated by Philippine Airlines that departed from Zamboanga International Airport, Zamboanga City to Manila International Airport, Manila.

-On July 21, 1989, the aircraft skidded and overran Manila's Runway 06, losing its undercarriage and ran onto a motorway, striking vehicles and killing eight people on the ground.
+On July 21, 1989, the aircraft skidded and overran Manila's Runway 06, losing its undercarriage and running onto a motorway, striking vehicles and killing eight people on the ground.
 The aircraft was written off.

 Aircraft

 The aircraft was a BAC One-Eleven Series 500 manufactured in Hurn, and had its first flight in December 1970.
-It was delivered to Philippine Airlines as PI-C1191 before it was given to Aviateca Guatemala in March 1971, where it was re-registered to TG-AZA and named Quetzal.
-It remained in their fleet before returned to Philippine Airlines in July 1980 and registered as RP-C1193.
+It was delivered to Philippine Airlines as PI-C1191 before being transferred to Guatemalan airline Aviateca in March 1971, where it was re-registered to TG-AZA and named Quetzal.
+It remained in their fleet before being returned to Philippine Airlines in July 1980 and registered as RP-C1193.
 It had two Rolls-Royce Spey turbofan engines.